Abiatm/Retail_Inventory/README.md

 END
 GO

----QUE 9 CREATE A STORE PROCEDURE TO FETCH PRODUCT DETAILS ALONG WITH THEIR CATEGORY<SUPPLIER,AND WAREHOUSE LOCATION INCLUDING ERROR HANDLING
+(9) CREATE A STORE PROCEDURE TO FETCH PRODUCT DETAILS ALONG WITH THEIR CATEGORY<SUPPLIER,AND WAREHOUSE LOCATION INCLUDING ERROR HANDLING
 CREATE PROCEDURE sp_PerIncrease15I
 AS
 BEGIN